FabSwingers.com

 Reply privately, Reply in forum +quote or View forums list

-By *rixie_BlondeWoman 33 weeks ago
+By *rixie_BlondeWoman over a year ago

 Not Covid itself, but 2020 was a dramatically challenging year for me (and everyone) in so many ways.
 In a lot of ways, I’m not the person I was in 2019, my life is so different now